 - Your job is to help the students and the Department to communicate.
 If you are willing to carefully listen to both, and if you like to communicate and to analyse problems, you will be able to make a great contribution indeed.

-The Warwick Students' Union provide training and a handbook for all course representatives and there is a code of practice, which all course reps should be familiar with.
-The GSSLC annual report and the agenda and minutes for each meeting should be uploaded by the Chair/ Secretary to the SU web page.
+The Warwick Students' Union provide training and a handbook for all course representatives and there is a code of practiceLink opens in a new window, which all course reps should be familiar with.

 Warwick Women in Economics Society